What is in a Fairy Garden?

 Use a variety!
 Using moss on two sides with sand or pebbles placed in between is the perfect way to create a fairy garden path!

 You have the ability to be spontaneous and creative using things you go out and find in your very own backyard or park!
-You can order entire setups online that include everything you need, or just a particular figurine you have your eye on.
+Or you can order entire setups online that include everything you need, maybe just a particular figurine you have your eye on.

-Items made from nature are sometimes harder to plan out, because you have to go with what you find/what’s available to you.
+Items made from nature are sometimes harder to plan out, because you have to go with what you find or what’s available to you.

-You also have the ability, in today’s online marketplace, to find others who might just have that crescent shaped rock you’ve been looking for to use as a cave for that fluorite carved bear figurine in your next fairy garden project.
+In today’s online marketplace you can find others who might just have that crescent shaped rock you’ve been looking for to use as a cave for that fluorite carved bear figurine in your next fairy garden project.

-Or you can just go out on a gathering adventure to your local creek and see what strikes your fancy.
+Some people prefer to just go out on a gathering adventure to your local creek and see what strikes their fancy.

 Think tiny!
 For example someone looking to create a fairy garden project and looking around the yard might have the following realization.

 “Those smaller acorn tops all over the ground sure do look like stepping stones.
 And those pine cones look like little brown trees that would contrast nicely against the green of that ivy!”